KaraHowes/project-final-kh/README.md

-# Final Project
+Kara Howes: THEK-FRIENDS

+Every year thousands of Children start the Swiss School system.
+The Thek (SchulThek - Swiss German for rucksack) is an integral part of the process.
+And an expensive one.
+These bags can cost 200-300 CHF (rougly 200-250 Euros).
+I wanted to build a resource where people could donate their used bags and give them a new home: to reduce waste and the financial burden for many families.
 This project was built for the Final project of the Technigo Frontend Development Bootcamp.
 It was built during 4 weeks, by Kara Howes.
+It is a multi-page application, wherein the Frontend(FE) was built using React, Redux and styled with Styled Components.
+The backend (BE) was built using Node.js, Express and Mongoose.
+The application was deployed using Heroku, MongoDB and Netlify.

+-------- FEATURES------------

 MODELS: